TZstatsADS/Fall2016-proj5-grp1/README.md

 	+ __Data Source:__

-		1. **Hand-made data**: We got the melody data from [public website](http://www.popiano.org/big5/piano/).
+		1. **Hand-made data**: We got the melody data from [popiano.org](http://www.popiano.org/big5/piano/).
 The raw data is in .ove format, which contains music score information.
 We first transformed them into MID format, then into ABC notation format.

 		2. **Ripe data**: In the website [*ABC notation*](http://abcnotation.com/), we used R crawler to get the data.
 In [Notingham Music](http://abc.sourceforge.net/NMD/) We copied and pasted them together.